contiv/vpp/docs/dev-guide/SERVICES.md

 together with MAP-T to create a MAP-T CE or 464XLAT.

 In Contiv-VPP the VPP-NAT plugin is used in the data-plane to:
- 1. Load-balance and forward traffic between services and endpoints, i.e. **1-to-many NAT**,
+ 1. Load-balance and forward *IPv4* traffic between services and endpoints, i.e. **1-to-many NAT**,
- 2. **Dynamically source-NAT** node-outbound traffic to enable Internet access for pods with private IPs.
+ 2. **Dynamically source-NAT** node-outbound *IPv4* traffic to enable Internet access for pods with private addresses.

 The following subsection describes key VPP-NAT configuration items, focusing on features used in the Contiv-VPP data plane.
 Certain aspects of the VPP-NAT